 “Peter, it’s an old unicycle fitted with an ass-load of circuitry.
 I’m not sure that ‘mobile’ is an appropriate suffix.”

 “You’ll see.
 Also—I gotta work on the Fuckrising.”

 “I’m afraid to ask what that is.”

 “The Earth has gifted us with mind-expanding substances—entheogens.
 They can help us ditch our evil monkey ways.
-We can evolve, B.”
+There’s still hope; we can still evolve, B.”

 “Be careful, Peter.
 I dabbled with LSD back at Columbia, and—”

 Peter cut him off with a harsh bark of laughter.
 “The Fuckrising is no mere hallucinogen.
 It’s gonna set things right.”

 “Just don’t be stupid, that’s all I’m saying.”

 “Too late for that.
 Take care of yourself, B.” Peter hung up.